sxpyggy/boosting-mixture-code/README.md

-# The R code for the paper ``Insurance loss modeling with gradient tree-boosted mixture models''
+# The R code for the paper "Insurance loss modeling with gradient tree-boosted mixture models"

 - 0_###.R contains the bottom functions used in .Rmd.
 These functions will be loaded automatically.